Train Whistles

 They got me too!

 What can I say?
 The collars strangled me, the sleeves rode up my arms, the elastic-y bottoms gave me a draft whenever I bent over, and the sleeves caught on everything!
 I can't tell you how many I tore through just trying to walk out many a screen door!
 Plus there was always that static cling to worry about.
 If you weren't careful, you might be going to the Christmas party with a sock or pair of underwear stuck to your back.
 And I can't tell you how many girls I saw plagued by the sweater's anti-gravity qualities when it came to standing their hair on end!
-And how's the Christmas party supposed to be any fun if you can't poke the girls without getting tasered by their sweaters?
-Seriously.
+And how's the Christmas party supposed to be any fun if you can't poke the girls without getting TASERED by their sweaters!?
+Seriously!
+(That's how I think I lost my virginity.)

 I'm sure somewhere out there people still wear sweaters.
 Heck, I wore my raggedy old black sweater straight on through high school.
 But something tells me that this fashion statement is going to be hereto referred to as "that thing we wore back in the 80s and 90s."
 Maybe the sweater beasts were hunted to extinction, and now it's just, "hey, why are you wearing a sweater?
 And why does it have to be fuzzy?
 That's so 90s.
 Even caterpillars are wearing different styles now."